damianhakert/damianhakert.github.io/source/handbook/sales_process/accounting.md

 ## Draft sale in Twinfield for clients paying by with Recurly

-1. This is part of the "won deal procedure", you should have done a VIES check already
+1. This is part of the [won subscription deal procedure](deal_management_process.md), you should have done a VIES check already

 1. These are linked to Recurly transactions one-on-one, so in case of an upgrade do create a new one, do not amend the original one